-The Teacher training options section on the Teaching Agency website has information on both the undergraduate and postgraduate routes into teaching, including entry requirements.
+The Teacher training options section on the Get into teaching website has information on both the undergraduate and postgraduate routes into teaching, including entry requirements.
 Different entry requirements may apply for teaching in Scotland.

 The PGCE, or PGDE in Scotland, combines study at a higher education institution with teaching practice.
 Time spent out on teaching practice varies but is often around two-thirds of the course.
-It may also possible to study for a PGCE through the SCITT programme, see below.
+It may also possible to study for a PGCE through the SCITT and School Direct training routes, see below.
 A PGCE in further education is also available for those considering teaching in this sector.
 A PGCE takes one year (full-time) or two years (part-time).

 SCITT is a one year programme allowing graduates to complete almost all of their teaching qualification based in a school.
 Training is provided by a consortium of neighbouring schools and colleges.
 All successful students will gain Qualified Teacher Status (QTS) but not all SCITT courses offer a full PGCE.

-School Direct is a one year programme leading to Qualified Teacher Status and potentially a PGCE.
+School Direct is a one year programme leading to Qualified Teacher Status and, depending on the training provider, a PGCE.
 The majority of the training will be classroom based.
 Available for primary and secondary teaching.
 Training is provided by individual schools or a consortium of schools in England.
 There are two training options:

 An intensive two year Leadership Development Programme which combines working, training and qualifying as a teacher with leadership development training and internship opportunities.
 Participants are based in challenging schools facing problems with pupil underachievement and poverty.
 At the end of the programme successful participants will gain Qualified Teacher Status (QTS), a PGCE and have one years’ teaching experience as a ‘Newly Qualified Teacher'.